JSotres/AFM-Friction-Ramp-Analysis/User_Guide_AFM_Friction_Ramp_Analysis.md

 After initializing the application, go to the menu bar and in File click on Load Images.
 Then select a series of consecutive AFM images obtained while varying the set point.
 You will then get something like:
 ![Main Window](UserGuideImages/MainWindowWithData.png)

+In the first row of the plot area, the topography channel (in case it was registered) and corresponding profile are shown.

+The trace and retrace friction channels iare shown in the second and third row of the first column of the plot area.

+The trace and retrace profiles of the raw friction signal corresponding to the selected row are shown in the second row second column of the plot area.

+The friction vs load plot is shown in the bottom right corner of the plot area.

+In the upper right section of the main window it is possible to change the visualized image and row.
+It is also possible to select a range of rows and columns to perform further analysys.

+## Data Analysis